Skip links

 How To Manage The Retainer Relationship?

-Before we learn how to manage the relationship with the lawyer retainer, one need to know some common obstacles that may ruin the on-going process.
+Before we learn how to manage the relationship with the lawyer retainer, one needs to know some common obstacles that may ruin the ongoing process.

-Lets learn some some common obstacles, challenges, strategies, and with example and be aware to save the relationship with the lawyer retainer.
+Lets learn some common obstacles, challenges, and strategies, and with examples and be aware to save the relationship with the lawyer retainer.

 Obstacles in Managing a Retainer Relationship